Chat with us, powered by LiveChat

-Los Angeles, California Office
+Los Angeles Office

 Weitz & Luxenberg’s Los Angeles, California office allows us greater immediate access to our clients on the West coast.
 This dual-coast attack from both L.A. and New York helps us better serve clients nationwide.
 It allows us to better pursue corporations that manufacture asbestos-containing products and companies causing environmental pollution in our air and water.

-History of Our California Office
+History of The Office

 Since 2010, Weitz & Luxenberg’s Los Angeles office has given the people of California a voice and the legal support they need in the fight against negligent companies and individuals.
 Our California-based attorneys fight for victims of asbestos exposure and environmental pollution.